Sabbatical: Simply coming back?! – How to return from your career break

 Do I return to my old job?
 Would I consider taking another job within the company?
 Or am I looking for new challenges?
 As said before: New perspectives will bring new ideas.
 Who knows how you will feel after your time-out? – Maybe also something completely different from what you would imagine right now.
 It can be quite helpful to compare your own former perspectives with those from afterwards and also to exchange with others.

 Do: Take your time.
 For once to keep thinking about these questions and on the other hand you should also take some time to talk about your ideas (also the crazy ones) to friends, colleagues or maybe also to a professional coach or a career advisor.
-It is also very important to collect as many information as possible as only sufficient research will help you to move in a certain direction.
+It is also very important to collect as many information as possible as only sufficient research will help you to move in a certain direction after returning home.

 Don't: Don't expect to find a quick solution.
 The best gift that you can give to yourself in this process is patience.
 Everything needs its time.